Oh-yk/CS470_EmotionDetection/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;Setup the dataset
 Change the target file names into 'train.csv', and 'test.csv', respectively.

-For example, if you want to run the code with no masked Jaffe dataset, then change 'train_jaffe_NoMask.csv' and 'test_jaffe_NoMask.csv' into 'train.csv', and 'test.csv', respectively.
+For example, if you want to run the code with no masked CK+48 dataset, then change 'train_ckplus_NoMask.csv' and 'test_ckplus_NoMask.csv' into 'train.csv' and 'test.csv', respectively.

 To make 'val.csv', 'finaltest.csv', 'train folder', 'val folder', and 'finaltest folder', run the below code.

+You will need the files and folders for the Masked CK+48 dataset,
+so I recommend that insert all the files ('train.csv', 'test.csv', 'val.csv', 'finaltest.csv', 'train folder', 'val folder', and 'finaltest folder') into a new folder which name is 'NoMasked_ckplus'.

+And then repeat the setup process with the 'train_ckplus_Mask.csv' and 'test_ckplus_Mask.csv'.

+After running the code, insert all the files ('train.csv', 'test.csv', 'val.csv', 'finaltest.csv', 'train folder', 'val folder', and 'finaltest folder') into a new folder which name is 'Masked_ckplus'.

             python main.py [-s [True]] [-d [data_path]]
                 --setup                     Setup the dataset for the first time